 - a.
 Sanction Guidelines.
-The Sanction Guidelines identify specific categories of conduct that violate CFP Board's Code and Standards, the sanction guideline for that conduct, and policy notes for the DEC to consider when imposing the appropriate sanction.
-The DEC is not bound by the Sanction Guidelines.
-When considering the appropriate sanction in a particular case, the DEC may deviate from the sanction guideline if aggravating facts warrant a more severe sanction or mitigating factors warrant a less severe sanction. - b.
+The Sanction Guidelines identify specific categories of conduct that violate CFP Board's Code and Standards, the sanction guideline for that conduct, and policy notes for the DEC to consider when imposingdetermining the appropriate sanction.
+The DEC isand Appeals Committee are not bound by the Sanction Guidelines.
+When considering the appropriate sanction in a particular case, the DEC may deviatedeviations from the sanction guideline Sanction Guidelines may occur if aggravating factsfactors warrant a more severe sanction-or, mitigating factors warrant a less severe sanction, or the DEC or Appeals Committee determines there are other reasons for doing so. - b.
 Anonymous Case Histories.
-Anonymous Case Histories are summaries of final orders of the DEC.
-CFP Board intends for the Anonymous Case Histories to guide the DEC's determinations.
-The DEC is not bound by the Anonymous Case Histories.
+Anonymous Case Histories are summaries of the DEC's final orders of the DEC.
+CFP Board intends for the Anonymous Case Histories to guide the DEC's determinations.provide guidance.
+The DEC isand Appeals Committee are not bound by the Anonymous Case Histories.

-16.7 PUBLICATION
+1617.7 Publication